MohidFarhan/MohidFarhan.github.io/_posts/2025-08-02-limitations-of-schrodinger.md

 \mathbf{j} = \frac{\hbar}{2mi} (\psi^\star \nabla \psi - \psi \nabla \psi^\star)
 $$ &nbsp; -----------(13)

-In this case, we find that the equation that was used to conserve charge in a seemingly unrelated context of EMT also applies to Quantum Mechanics to conserve probability.
+In this case, we find that the equation that was used to conserve charge in a seemingly unrelated context of electromagnetic theory also applies to Quantum Mechanics to conserve probability.

 <!-- Animation of vacuum fluctuations -->
 <p align="center">